Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 1. Wait for the node replacement step to complete.

-   After each node replacement step, Qumulo Core begins to migrate data from existing nodes in the backround.
+   After each node replacement step, Qumulo Core begins to migrate data from existing nodes in the background.

    {% include note.html content="This is a long process (that can take days or weeks).
 When the data migration is complete, Qumulo Core removes the nodes marked for replacement from the cluster.
 These nodes no longer appear on the **Cluster** page of the Qumulo Core Web UI." %}